1.1. Contact organisation

 11.1.
 Quality assurance

 The quality of statistics in CYSTAT is managed in the framework of the European Statistics Code of Practice which sets the standards for developing, producing and disseminating European Statistics as well as the ESS Quality Assurance Framework (QAF).
 CYSTAT endorses the Quality Declaration of the European Statistical System.
-In addition, CYSTAT is guided by the requirements provided for in Article 11 of the Statistics Law No. 25(I) of 2021 as well as Article 12 of Regulation (EC) No 223/2009 on European statistics, which sets out the quality criteria to be applied in the development, production and dissemination of European statistics.
+In addition, CYSTAT is guided by the requirements provided for in Article 11 of the Official Statistics Law of 2021 as well as Article 12 of Regulation (EC) No 223/2009 on European statistics, which sets out the quality criteria to be applied in the development, production and dissemination of European statistics under Dissemination Policy of the Statistical Service of Cyprus.

 11.2.
 Quality management - assessment